25-MDDN242/time-based-media-Peachblossoms2077/README.md

 PS.
 Please take the time to cycle through your PC's system time to see how it looks during the day and night.
 Thank you!

+### Final Final(After hand-in) Clock Commit (27/03)

+I am fine with this not being graded, but I'm just pissed off at all the negative space in the sky of the clock during day time, I added some simple sprites for floating clouds and made them oscillate left and right to make the clock less.
+Damn.
+Boring.
+Screw realism, screw the fact that I have already added clouds to the Earth and these "floating clouds" (dumb name, all clouds float) are redundant.
+Screw the fact that this part of the README will probably never be read and this part of the project will never be graded.
+I AM DONE!
+Finally the sky will have some thing to look at instead of NOTHINGGGG!

+Oh yeah and I fixed some formatting issues too.

 ### Inspirations
 At the ideation stage, the angle and basic idea for the clock came from the Iphone default wallpaper as well as many different clock system in video games.